 1902-1962

-Graduate of Barringer High.
-First African American woman in the US to earn a PHD in History.
-Rutgers annual lecture series named in her honor.
-Wrote, “The Education of Negroes in New Jersey” and other works.
+Marion Thompson Wright was a graduate of Barringer High and the first African American woman in the US to earn a PhD in History, according to most sources.
+There is a Rutgers annual lecture series named in her honor.
+Marion wrote, “The Education of Negroes in New Jersey” and other works.

-Shown on Newark censuses in 1905-1915.
-Married William Moss in 1918 in New York.
-Record in the 1920 census on Crawford Street in Newark, though the birthdates for her entire family are wrong.
+Marion is visible on Newark censuses in 1905-1915.
+She married William Moss in 1918 in New York.
+There is a record in the 1920 census on Crawford Street in Newark, though the birthdates for her entire family are wrong.
 Her daughter Thelma is listed as 15 but should be 1 year old.
-She had a son James.
+She also had a son James.

-Died in 1962 by suicide, while she was living in Montclair.
+Tragically, Marion died in 1962 by suicide at age 57, while she was living in Montclair.

 Bibliography